 More than 30 countries are building tracing apps, and the UK is no different.
 Its tracing software – the NHS Covid-19 app – has been trialled on the Isle of Wight since May 7th and is expected to be rolled out to the rest of the UK later this month.

 Countries such as South Korea have successfully employed digital contact tracing technology taking it from one of the worst hit countries outside of China, to having the outbreak effectively under control by using its three guiding principles: test, trace and contain.
-Yet the UK NHS app has already raised some security concerns and doubts over its effectiveness.
+Yet the UK NHS app has already raised some security and privacy concerns and doubts over its effectiveness.

 Back in May, Senior NHS sources revealed that the app had actually failed all of the tests required for inclusion in the NHS app library, including cyber security, performance and clinical safety.
 This was attributed to the fact that the app was in the early development stages.
 The source described the app as “a bit wobbly” but added that it was not a “big disaster.”